diglink/Fallenstedt.github.io/readme.md

 [Ruby](https://www.ruby-lang.org/en/downloads/)
 [Bundler](bundler.io)

-1. Upon Cloning, run `bundle install && jekyll s`
+1. Upon Cloning, run `bundle install && jekyll s --livereload`

 2. Are you using Bundler to manage gems?
 Then you have to run:
-`bundle exec jekyll s`.
+`bundle exec jekyll s --livereload`.
 Otherwise `jekyll s` will suffice.

 3. Navigate to `locahost:4000`;